 - Any third-country national must pay 1 year of back pay.

-- People who come from the EU as well as Croatian citizens must bring a written confirmation to HZZO with the date until which they were insured outside Croatia.
+- People who come from the EU as well as Croatian citizens must bring a written confirmation to HZZO proving the exact time period during the previous 12 months that they were insured outside Croatia.
 They will pay insurance only for those months when they weren’t insured in Croatia.

 For example, let’s say a German citizen was insured abroad until December 2019, but arrived in Croatia 2020.
 This person will have to pay premiums for 10 previous months and not the whole year.